-There is free parking just a short walk away from the cliff top castle and access is by a wooden bridge, some interesting information boards are dotted around explaining the history of the site.
+There is parking just a short walk away from the cliff top castle and access is by a wooden bridge.
+Some interesting information boards are dotted around explaining the history of the site.

 This unspoilt, clean sandy beach is a brilliant stop off on your way to John O’Groats after leaving Wick.
 The southern section, known as Reiss beach, is a fantastic place to stroll on a summer’s evening in the almost endless golden light.
-Parking is a not a problem thanks to the large carpark and it’s a very short detour from the main NC500 route (A99) – turn right at the sign for Wick golf club.
-Exploring the beach is a pleasure, there is strong chance you will spot seals and other marine life, while Ackergill Tower Castle provides a dramatic backdrop.
+Parking is a not a problem thanks to the large carpark.
+It’s a very short detour from the main NC500 route (A99) – turn right at the sign for Wick golf club.
+Exploring the beach is a pleasure, there is a strong chance you will spot seals and other marine life, while Ackergill Tower Castle provides a dramatic backdrop.
 The further north you travel along the beach the rockier the terrain gets.
 The far northern section, known as Keiss beach, features unusual rock formations complimented by cliffs.

-If you visit in summer, it’s a calm place to read a book or just take in the stunning scenery and it winter it’s an ideal beach for a bracing stroll.
-After beach why not venture into the dunes for a different perspective, this is a great location to let kids run wild in nature.
-Its uncommon see hardy surfers bracing the icy waters to take advantage of the crystal-clear waves.
+If you visit in summer, it’s a calm place to read a book or just take in the stunning scenery and it winter, it’s an ideal beach for a bracing stroll.
+After enjoying the beach, why not venture into the dunes for a different perspective, this is a great location to let kids run wild in nature.
+It’s not uncommon see hardy surfers bracing the icy waters to take advantage of the crystal-clear waves.

-Today old Keiss Castle stands on private ground with the interior too unsafe to access, fortunately it’s possible to get up close and personal from the public coastal path.
+Today, Old Keiss Castle stands on private ground with the interior too unsafe to access.
+Fortunately, it’s possible to get up close and personal from the public coastal path.
 When visiting, park in the high street in the village of Keiss, or in the car park down at the harbour, then it’s a little wander along the scenic coastal path.

-Located at the most North Western tip of the British Isles and accessed by a single-track road, Duncansby Head is one of the wildest parts of Scotland.
+Located at the most northeastern tip of the British Isles and accessed by a single-track road, Duncansby Head is one of the wildest parts of Scotland.
 All NC500 itineraries should include a stop off to this area of incredible natural beauty.

-The sea has carved out some incredible rock sculpture, with the Duncansby Sea Stacks being the jewel in the crown.
-The enormous spiky tooth like structures rise from the boiling Pentland Firth, battered by winter storms and inhabited by hardy sea birds.
-The view from the cliff top path is nothing less than breath taking.
+The sea has carved out some incredible rock sculptures, with Duncansby Sea Stacks being the jewel in the crown.
+The enormous spiky tooth-like structures rise from the boiling Pentland Firth, battered by winter storms and inhabited by hardy sea birds.
+The view from the clifftop path is nothing less than breathtaking.
 Other striking geological features include the impressive arch in the rock, known as Thirle Door and the Geo of Scaites, a deep clef in the rocky cliff, cut as if by a giant knife.
-Hundreds of years of erosion, by powerful waves have eaten away the rock to reveal these beautiful natural formations.
+Hundreds of years of erosion by powerful waves have eaten away the rock to reveal these beautiful natural formations.

 In order to reach Duncansby Stacks, park up at the carpark next to the lighthouse.
 In 1924 work began creating a lighthouse that would protect sailors from ‘Hells Mouth’, the name given to the sea in this area.
-Much of this fearful reputation comes from the fact the Atlantic Ocean meets the North Sea at the Pentland Skerries and as result there can be devilish currents and even violent whirl pools.
+Much of this fearful reputation comes from the fact the Atlantic Ocean meets the North Sea at the Pentland Skerries and as result, there can be devilish currents and even violent whirlpools.
 The distinctive yellow and white lighthouse sits high on a sheer rocky cliff of about 70 meters and comprises of the light tower and the cottage where the lighthouse keeper lived.
-Although it’s not possible to access the interior of the lighthouse the exterior and the surrounding views make for an excellent photographic subject.
+Although it’s not possible to access the interior of the lighthouse, the exterior and the surrounding views make for an excellent photographic subject.

 Although John o’ Groats isn’t officially part of the NC500 it’s just so close, that it’s a shame not to visit this northern outpost.
-The village of John O’Groats is famous for being the most northernly inhabited settlement in the UK, with Lands’ End in England being the most Southernly.
-For many the challenge of travelling from one to the other is a lifelong goal and often done to raise money for charity.
-Some choose to walk, run, cycle or drive the 876 miles from one end of the British Isles to other.
-Don’t forget to have your photo taken at the famous signpost that shows the distance to New York, Edinburgh, Lands’ End and London.
+The village of John O’Groats is famous for being the most northernly inhabited settlement in the UK, with Land’s End in England being the most southernly.
+For many, the challenge of travelling from one to the other is a lifelong goal and often done to raise money for charity.
+Some choose to walk, run, cycle or drive the 876 miles from one end of the British Isles to the other.
+Don’t forget to have your photo taken at the famous signpost that shows the distance to New York, Edinburgh, Land’s End, Orkney and Shetland.

-In more recent times John O’Groats has had a bit of a makeover, with some of its older building being restored and new tourist accommodation being built.
-Most notable the John O’Groats Inn with its modern very colourful extension, it now boasts 16 luxury holiday apartments.
-And if you searching for somewhere for lunch or just a coffee then you can’t do better than Stacks Bistro which is run by a friendly mother and daughter team.
+In more recent times John O’Groats has had a bit of a makeover, with some of its older buildings being restored and new tourist accommodation being built.
+Most notable, the John O’Groats Inn, with its modern very colourful extension, which now boasts 16 luxury holiday apartments.
+And if you’re searching for somewhere for lunch or just a coffee then you can’t do better than Stacks Bistro which is run by a friendly mother and daughter team.

-John O’Groats is above all a wild place where you are surrounded by incredible natural scenery, from breath taking sea vistas to dramatic cliffs, all teeming with wild life.
+John O’Groats is above all a wild place where you are surrounded by incredible natural scenery, from breathtaking sea vistas to dramatic cliffs, all teeming with wild life.
 If you’re lucky, you may get to see dolphins, seals, puffins and even killer whales in the waters.
 Some people choose to make the short journey by boat to the stunning and historic island of Orkney using the short sea crossing from John O’Groats.
 The efficient service allows you to visit for a day trip.

 John O’Groats Wildlife Cruises

 Northern Scotland is famous for its exceptional wildlife and a boat trip is a great way to experience it up close.
-The cruise lasts around 90 minutes.
-The route through the Pentland Firth takes you past Duncansby Head lighthouse, the jaw dropping 200ft high sea stacks and the deserted island of Stroma.
-It costs around £18 for an adult ticket and kids are half price.
+The cruise lasts around 90 minutes – the route through the Pentland Firth takes you past Duncansby Head lighthouse, the jaw dropping 200ft high sea stacks and the deserted island of Stroma.

 During the tour you can expect to see puffins, seals, dolphins, guillemots’ and if you are really lucky killer whales!
 The boat can carry a maximum of 250 people and there are interior and exterior areas to sit, depending on the weather conditions.
 An English-speaking guide will keep you informed on where to spot the best wildlife, together with some fascinating local history.